top of page

 Female athlete running in compression wear.

-Additionally, compression wear can truly improve all areas of performance from start to finish.
 During the warm up to your activity, compression increases your blood flow to warm you up faster.

 When your activity begins, compression helps control your movement and improve your endurance.

-9. Maintains Body Temperature
+9. Compression Garments Maintain Body Temperature

 Thanks to its breathable fabric and sweat-wicking capability, utilizing compression gear during activity is a great way to maintain body temperature and keep from overheating.